 You’ll deal with a mixture of emotions that can feel overwhelming.
 And, those feelings will be influenced by many things, including your relationship with the person, what caused their death, and whether or not you get the right support.

-But the way you’ll experience these feelings and the way you will cope with bereavement are also influenced by your personality, cultural backgrounds, and your religious beliefs.
-So, this means that each of us has a particular way to react to loss and use very personal coping mechanisms for grief.
+But the way you’ll experience these feelings and the way you will cope with bereavement are also influenced by your personality, cultural background, and your religious beliefs.
+This means that each of us has a particular way to react to loss and use very personal coping mechanisms for grief.

 Coping with grief is a unique process for each person

 Despite what people around you will say, coping with bereavement is a process as unique as every individual who experiences it.
 Adjusting to the reality that your loved one is gone takes time and it doesn’t follow a predictable pattern.
 Thus, it is essential to know that what is normal in the grieving process is different for each person.

 Shock, numbness, feeling overwhelmed, relief, and anger are often the expected phases when coping with grief.
 Yet, how and when these phases appear can differ from one person to another.

 Today, you may experience your emotions tucked under a rather out-of-body feeling.
 The next day, you may feel your insides crushed by the loss of your loved one.
 One day, you may feel like throwing and breaking things.
 And, another day, you may feel weirdly at peace.

 So, it’s essential to give yourself time and embrace the natural process of grieving that we all have to go through.